sayandedotcom/inbox-ai/README.md

 The application requires several configuration settings (such as API keys and email server credentials).
 Create a `.env` file in the project root with the following variables:

+**To get SMTP Settings:**
+You can use the Gmail SMTP server.
+I suggest you use an email you don’t use for personal use.
+Any gmail that has less mails in inbox ( for faster gmail processing ).
+The first thing we need is to set up 2-factor verification.
+Go to the `https://myaccount.google.com/security` and allow it on your account.
+As a second step, we need to create an app.
+Go to `https://myaccount.google.com/apppasswords`.
+It will give you a password, which we will use in this application.

 ```dotenv
 # Openai API
 OPENAI_API_KEY=your_openai_api_key